blowdart/AspNetSameSiteSamples/README.md

 Originally drafted in [2016](https://tools.ietf.org/html/draft-west-first-party-cookies-07), Google proposed, then implemented an update to the standard and Chrome in
 [2019[(https://tools.ietf.org/html/draft-west-cookie-incrementalism-00).
 The updated standard is not backward compatible with the previous standard, with the following being the most noticeable differences:

-* Cookies without SameSite header are treated as SameSite=Lax by default.
+* Cookies without sameSite attribute are treated as sameSite=Lax by default.
 * SameSite=None must be used to allow cross-site cookie use.
-* Cookies that assert SameSite=None must also be marked as Secure.
+* Cookies that assert sameSite=None must also be marked as Secure.
-* Applications that use iframe may experience issues with SameSite=Lax or SameSite=Strict cookies because iframes are treated as cross-site scenarios.
+* Applications that use iframes may experience issues with sameSite=Lax or sameSite=Strict cookies because iframes are treated as cross-site scenarios.

-The value SameSite=None is not allowed by the 2016 standard and causes some implementations which confirm to the original sample to treat such cookies as SameSite=Strict, which will break applications which rely on the standardized behavior, including some forms of authentication like OpenID Connect (OIDC) and WS-Federation
+The value sameSite=None is not allowed by the 2016 standard and causes some implementations which confirm to the original sample to treat such cookies as SameSite=Strict, which will break applications which rely on the standardized behavior, including some forms of authentication like OpenID Connect (OIDC) and WS-Federation

-## .NET specific changes
+## .NET support for the sameSite attribute

-.Net 4.7.2 and 4.8 supports the 2019 draft standard for SameSite since the release of updates in December 2019.
+.NET 4.7.2 and 4.8 supports the 2019 draft standard for SameSite since the release of updates in December 2019.
 Developers are able to programmatically control the value of the SameSite header using the `HttpCookie.SameSite` property.
 Setting the `SameSite` property to Strict, Lax, or None results in those values being written on the network with the cookie.
 Setting it equal to (SameSiteMode)(-1) indicates that no SameSite header should be included on the network with the cookie.

 The HttpCookie.Secure Property, or `requireSSL` in config files, can be used to mark the cookie as Secure or not.

+*Any version of .NET or ASP.NET before .NET 4.7.2 is unaware of the sameSite attribute.
+Samples for these older versions are provided as a courtesy, but the approaches detailed are unsupported by Microsoft.*

+We *strongly* advise you target .NET 4.7.2 or greater if you are not already doing so, it contains APIs which make supporting sameSite easier.

+## December patch behviour changes

 The specific behavior change is how the `SameSite` property interprets the `None` value.
 Before the patch a value of `None` meant "Do not emit the attribute at all", after the patch it means "Emit the attribute with a value of `None`".
 After the patch a `SameSite` value of `(SameSiteMode)(-1)` causes the attribute not to be emitted.

+The default SameSite value for forms authentication and session state cookies was changed from `None` to `Lax`.

 ## What this means to you